Indecent Exposure & Open Lewdness in Pennsylvania | Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC

 To determine which defense strategy is strongest in your situation, contact Worgul, Sarna & Ness, Criminal Defense Attorneys, LLC as soon as you can.

-Here in Greensburg and Pittsburgh, PA, our team has established relationships with local prosecutors and judges, which can help in this endeavor.
-If prosecutors move forward with criminal charges, then we will build you the strongest defense strategy possible.
+With a statewide presence and experience in similar cases, if prosecutors move forward with criminal charges, then we will build you the strongest defense strategy possible.
 We will do all we can to help you obtain the best possible outcome in your case, such as defending you in court or negotiating a plea bargain.